STRIDES/AzureDataSharePipeline/03 Sample Data/readme.md

 Pipeline parameter | Details
 | :--- | :---
-ParamSecret | name of the secret that contains the connection string for the storage account (akvsecret1/akvsecret2) container | root container for the path where the csv file resides fileprefix | text that the filename begins with directorypath | supply further directory path for file location (leave blank if in root container above)
+ParamSecret | name of the secret that contains the connection string for the storage account (akvsecret1/akvsecret2) Container | root container for the path where the csv file resides FilePrefix | text that the filename begins with DirectoryPath | supply further directory path for file location (leave blank if in root container above)

 ## Steps to setup and run pipeline